dpi-tta-slides/sdf-overview/PITCHME.md

 # How the course will work
 - We'll be using a "flipped" format.
 - Instead of lectures, you'll have videos that you can pause, speed up, skip back, search, and reference whenever you want.
-- During our class meetings, we'll do activities together to practice and reinforce what you learned from the videos and readings.
+- During our meetings, we'll do activities together to practice and reinforce what you learned from the videos and readings.

 ---
 # Schedule
 - "Check-in" - 9
 - "Stand-ups" - 9:15
-- "class meetings" - M/W/R at 1
+- "Meetings" - M/W/R at 1
-- "lab" - all the remaining time
+- "Lab" - all the remaining time
     - (with the exception of other seminars and guest lectures).
 <!-- There will be exceptions, but that's the general plan. -->